deanlie/ReopenAndRisk/README.md

       c.
 Put 'em in a single module (URLFunctions.R will do)
       c.
 Put in tracing

-    2. Create tests to update by one day; verify that updates are only called once
+    2. Create tests to update by one day; verify that updates are only called once.
+        NOTE that DATA/STATIC is under version control AS ARE TESTS so I can have a separate set of tests and test data for this branch!
+Tests which display the updated, non-averaged, data arr all I need as regression tests.
     3. Create tests to update by two days; verify that they work
     4. Implement cleanups
     5. Test to ensure that nothing is left over